jussiip/react-typescript/README.md

 # React TypeScript Starter

 Simple starter project for writing React with TypeScript.
-Uses Webpack to compile .tsx to JavaScript.
+Uses Webpack to compile .tsx to JavaScript and Jest for unit tests.
 Based on [this guide](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html) on TypeScript website.

 ## Project structure